evidentlyai/evidently/docs/book/get-started/tutorial.md

 That's it!

-### Google Colab, Kaggle Kernel, Deepnote
+### Hosted notebooks

-To install `evidently`, run the following command in the notebook cell:
+If you are using Google Colab, Kaggle Kernel, Deepnote or Databricks notebooks, run the following command in the notebook cell:

 ```
 !pip install evidently